mrismanaziz/Reforestation/README.md

-## Animal Fact #25: Most bobcats are not named bob.
+## Why can't you use "Beef stew" as a password?
+Because it's not stroganoff.